-- (3) The Authority interprets the requirement in subsection 25(3) to report errors or omissions in derivatives data "as soon as technologically possible" after it is discovered, to mean on discovery and in any case no later than the end of the business day on which the error or omission is discovered. - (4) Under subsection 25(4), where a local counterparty that is not a reporting counterparty, discovers an error or omission in respect of derivatives data that is reported to a recognized trade repository, such local counterparty has an obligation to report the error or omission to the reporting counterparty.
-Once the error or omission is reported to the reporting counterparty, the reporting counterparty then has an obligation to report the error or omission to the recognized trade repository, in accordance with subsection 25(3) or to the Authority in accordance with subsection 25(2).
-The Authority interprets the requirement in subsection 25(4) to notify the reporting counterparty of errors or omissions in derivatives data "promptly" after it is discovered, to mean on discovery and in any case no later than the end of the business day on which the error or omission is discovered. - (5) Paragraph 25(5)(a) requires that all derivatives data reported for a given transaction must be reported to the Authority or the same recognized trade repository to which the initial report is submitted.
-The purpose of this requirement is to ensure the Authority has access to all reported derivatives data for a particular transaction from the same entity.
-It is not intended to restrict counterparties' ability to report to multiple trade repositories.
-Where the entity to which the transaction was originally reported is no longer a recognized trade repository, all data relevant to that transaction should be reported to another recognized trade repository as otherwise required by the Regulation.
+- (7) The Authority interprets the requirement in subsection 26(7) to report errors or omissions in derivatives data "as soon as technologically practicable" after it is discovered, to mean upon discovery and in any case no later than the end of the business day on which the error or omission is discovered. - (8) Under subsection 26(8), where a local counterparty that is not a reporting counterparty discovers an error or omission in respect of derivatives data that is reported to a recognized trade repository, such local counterparty has an obligation to report the error or omission to the reporting counterparty.
+Once the error or omission is reported to the reporting counterparty, the reporting counterparty then has an obligation under subsection 26(7) to report the error or omission to the recognized trade repository or to the Authority in accordance with subsection 26(6).
+The Authority interprets the requirement in subsection 26(8) to notify the reporting counterparty of errors or omissions in derivatives data to mean upon discovery and in any case no later than the end of the business day on which the error or omission is discovered.